Artificial intelligence in customer experience: History

 As with many AI applications, CX AI early implementation case studies have demonstrated that AI can increase the quality of customer interactions and therefore the overall experience that organizations can provide.
 This in turn has suggested a higher return on investment and/or revenue as a result.
 The beginning of the revolution of customer experience and the use of machine learning was with chatbots.
 The use of this type of AI can be traced back to Alan Turing in 1950, when the Church–Turing thesis suggested that computers could use "formal reasoning" to reach conclusions.

 In 2017, Meta produced one of the first breakthroughs for everyday use of AI for customer experience when it allowed Facebook users to create their own messaging bots for free on its Facebook messenger platform.
 The main focus of this was to both automate and improve customer experience and interaction.

 In 2023, CCaaS vendors began announcing the integration of ChatGPT’s generative AI into their CX solutions.
 Generative AI adds a layer of semantics into AI outputs.
 This was a major breakthrough for conversational AI.
 Using natural language processing and conversational AI, chatbots could enhance the level of service they could provide, speaking to customers in an easy-to-understand and conversational tone.

-Today, AI is at the forefront of improving customer experience.
-It has become more accelerated by early signs that customer satisfaction can be greatly increased by CCaaS solutions that focus on AI.
-With greater satisfaction comes more customer loyalty and/or higher sales conversions for new customers.